Chinese laureate's widow willing to 'die at home' in protest - Journal du Cameroun

 He died in Chinese custody last July after authorities rejected his request to receive treatment abroad, becoming the first Nobel Peace laureate to die in custody since German pacifist Carl von Ossietzky, who passed away in a hospital while held by the Nazis in 1938.

-Liu Xia’s friends told AFP she is taking medication for depression and has suffered from heart problems and fainting.
+Liu Xia’s friends told AFP she was taking medication for depression and had suffered from heart problems and fainting.

 AFP reporters have tried to visit Liu’s home multiple times in recent years, but were blocked each time by plainclothes men.